 The goal of Nord Design System is to improve UI consistency and quality, while making our software design and development processes more efficient.
 Nord also helps to establish a common vocabulary between everyone in our organization and ease collaboration between different teams and disciplines.

 Nord Design System has a core team of designers and developers inside Nordhealth who are dedicated to building and supporting the system.
-The core team includes Viljami Salminen, David Darnes, Eric Habich and Nick Williams.
+The core team includes Ariel Salminen, David Darnes, Eric Habich, Nick Williams and Elwin van Eede.

 Our documentation is public as it makes sharing and collaboration between different teams and third party vendors much easier as it increases the system’s visibility and accountability.
 This also makes us push towards higher quality and enables us to be more transparent.
 Finally, it also serves as an amazing tool that we can leverage in recruiting.